 I saw this news article on CNN (here) about our planet’s earth bigger, older cousin.
 Quite an interesting discovery if you ask me.
-However, it got me to thinking about the family tree of Mean Absolute Forecast Error (MAPE), a subject that I am a little bit familiar with.
+However, it got me thinking about the family tree of Mean Absolute Forecast Error (MAPE), a subject that I am a little bit familiar with.

 A few weeks ago, I wrote about the two sides of the MAPE coin.
-After the post, I got a lot of feedback around varying ways practitioners and researchers have modified the MAPE.
+After the post, I got a lot of feedback around the varying ways practitioners and researchers have modified the MAPE.
 For me, these variations represent the family tree of MAPE 🙂

 As mentioned in the previous article, the MAPE consists of two parts: M and APE.
 The formula for APE is:

 The M stands for mean (or average) and is simply the average of the calculated APE numbers across different periods, and is derived by dividing the APE by the number of periods considered.
 In all the formulas shown below, I am leaving out the M part of the formula on purpose.

 MAPE has many criticisms around its asymmetry as well as how it performs near extremes (for example when actuals = 0).
 Most of the debate is around whether or not the denominator (Actuals) is the right one.
 This debate has over time resulted in the variations described below.